-To obtain dosimetry, complete a Dosimetry Request Form (see Appendix E) and return it to DRS.
-Upon receipt, DRS personnel initiate the request process with the dosimetry vendor.
+To enroll in dosimetry services, complete a Dosimetry Request Form (see Appendix E) and return it to DRS.
+Upon receipt, DRS personnel initiate the request process with the dosimetry services vendor.
 The turnaround time is typically one week for a rush order.
 Therefore, ensure dosimetry requests are made in advance of the need to work with radioactive materials.
-Note that dosimetry is not issued for individuals working with weak beta-emitting radionuclides such as H-3, C-14, S-35.
+Note that dosimetry is not issued for individuals working with weak beta-emitting radionuclides such as H-3, C-14, P-33, and S-35.